-Have you heard of cannabis growers using molasses to boost their plant yields?
+Have you heard of cannabis growers using molasses to grow bigger buds?
 Using molasses or other sugars is a popular cannabis growing technique due to the low cost and ease of use.
+As a matter of fact, farmers use molasses to help many different crops grow better.

 The plant specific benefits of using molasses to grow cannabis include increased carbon dioxide for plant consumption, prevention of salt buildup and nutrient lockout, reduction of insects, and ultimately 10% to 20% bigger cannabis buds.